Anello-Photonics/docs-A1/docs/getting_started_imu.rst

 ==================================
-IMU/IMU+ Getting Started Guide
+IMU & IMU+ Getting Started Guide
 ==================================
-Thank you for choosing the ANELLO IMU!
+Thank you for choosing the ANELLO IMU/IMU+!
 This guide will get you started with connection, configuration and data collection.
 Please contact support@anellophotonics.com with any questions.

 1   Hardware Connections